-Georgia Bulldogs Lead Alabama Crimson Tide 19-7 In College Football Championship Game
+Alabama Clinches NCAA Championship 26-23 In Overtime Against Georgia

 Georgia's freshman quarterback Jake Fromm has paced his team with a mix of medium-length passes which have set up the Bulldogs a potent running attack.

-Georgia's offense has dominated the game with twice as many offensive plays as Alabama which hasn't managed to sustain a drive throughout the contest.
+Georgia's offense dominated the game early with twice as many offensive plays as Alabama which hadn't managed to sustain a drive throughout the contest.

-And what's a college football title game without the presence of the nation's chief executive who can bring his own drama to the game?

-The game pits Georgia's potent running game against Alabama's stout rushing defense.
+The game pitted Georgia's potent running game against Alabama's stout rushing defense.

-Alabama, led by arguably the best college football coach in the game, Nick Saban, is looking for its fifth national title in nine years.

-Georgia is led by Kirby Smart, who spent nine years as a Saban assistant coach and is looking to best the master by bringing the Peach State its first title since 1980.
+Alabama is led by arguably the best college football coach in the game, Nick Saban, while Georgia is led by Kirby Smart, who spent nine years as a Saban assistant coach and was looking to best the master by bringing the Peach State its first title since 1980.
 No former assistant coach has ever beaten Saban.

-Did I mention that Trump, who once, as a football mogul, tried to break the National Football League's hold on pro football and failed, was there for the first half?
+President Trump, who once, as a football mogul, tried to break the National Football League's hold on pro football and failed, was there for the first half.

 The Atlanta chapter of the NAACP encouraged people to stage a "snowflake" protest by waving small white towels at any mention of Trump.
 But apparently that didn't happen.